rehmanali1994/MainlobeSidelobeSeparation/README.md

 # Citing this Work
 If you use the code/algorithm for research, please cite the SPIE conference proceedings paper:

-> Ali, R., Dahl, J. "Separation of Mainlobe and Sidelobe Contributions to B-Mode Ultrasound Images Based on the Aperture Spectrum". *Manuscript in preparation for SPIE Medical Imaging conference.*
+> Ali, R. "Separation of Mainlobe and Sidelobe Contributions to B-Mode Ultrasound Images Based on the Aperture Spectrum".
+Medical Imaging 2022: Ultrasonic Imaging and Tomography.
+Vol. 12038.
+SPIE, 2022.

 You can reference a static version of this code by its DOI number: [![DOI](https://zenodo.org/badge/449910520.svg)](https://zenodo.org/badge/latestdoi/449910520)